 ROYAL DECREE LAW OF DISTANCE WORK

-On September 22, the new remote work regulations were regulated with Royal Decree-Law 28/2020, of September 22.
+On September 22, the new telecommuting regulations were regulated by Royal Decree-Law 28/2020, of September 22.
 Approximately three months have passed for the Government, employers and unions to agree on the new regulation of the Distance Work Law.
 Thanks to this Royal Decree, there will be a development of the figure of Teleworking.
 Until now it was regulated in the Workers’ Statute, but in a very generic way.
 This new regulation, however, recognizes the great importance of collective bargaining.

 WHAT ARE THE KEY POINTS OF THIS NEW REGULATION?